As an Art History major, you will delve into the complex and dynamic relationship between art and the society that produces it.

-presentations, and build the skills and knowledge necessary to explore a
+presentations, and create a foundation necessary to explore a

 topic in depth and to produce a thesis that meets the research,